Atlanta Child Molestation Attorney

 Have you been accused of a sexual assault crime?
 If you are facing these charges, it is crucial that you get an Atlanta child molestation attorney or sexual assault lawyer who will review your case and find the best possible solution for you.
-The attorneys at Andrew R. Lynch, P.C. have many years of experience fighting for the rights of those who have been accused of sexual assault.
+The attorneys at The Lynch Law Group have many years of experience fighting for the rights of those who have been accused of sexual assault.
 Receiving a conviction charge for sexual assault can completely change your life.
-The best choice you can make in the circumstance following your assault charge is to contact Andrew R. Lynch, P.C.
+The best choice you can make in the circumstance following your assault charge is to contact The Lynch Law Group

 Accused of Child Molestation or Sexual Assault?
 Know Your Miranda Rights!